Halhul

-Halhul (حلحول, transliteration: Ḥalḥūl) is a Palestinian city located in the southern West Bank, 5 km north of Hebron in the Hebron Governorate of the State of Palestine.
-The town, bordered by Sa'ir and Ash-Shuyukh to the east, Beit Ummar and Al-Arroub refugee camp to the north, and Kharas and Nuba westwards, is located 916 m above sea level, and is the highest inhabited place in Palestine.
-According to the Palestinian Central Bureau of Statistics, the city had a population of 22,108 mostly Muslim inhabitants in 2007.
+Halhul (حلحول, transliteration: Ḥalḥūl) is a Palestinian city located in the southern part of the West Bank, 5 km north of Hebron in the Hebron Governorate of Palestine.
+The town, bordered by Sa'ir and al-Shuyukh to the east, Beit Ummar and al-Arroub refugee camp to the north, and Kharas and Nuba westwards, is located 916 m above sea level, and is the highest inhabited place in the State of Palestine.
+According to the Palestinian Central Bureau of Statistics, the city had a population of 27,031 inhabitants in 2017.

-According to Jewish, Christian and Muslim medieval traditions, the graves of the biblical prophets Gad and Nathan are located in Halhul.
-The burial site of prophet Nathan is described as a cave covered in a green color and caged off from the public.
-Another Muslim tradition places Jonah's grave in the town.
-The burial sites, formerly designated in the list of Holy Places under Israeli rule, are now under the Palestinian Authority.